Pefee93/DiceGame/README.md

 # DiceGame
-Part of a course by Angela Yu, made a simple dice game on my own.
+Part of a course by Angela Yu, made a simple dice game on my own with Vanilla JavaScript.